 Georgia Business Tax Incentives for Job Creation and Investment

-- Job Tax Credit Program Qualified businesses in Gainesville-Hall County may qualify for this credit if they create at least 25 new jobs in a calendar year.
-Job Tax Credits of $1,250 each year for five years for each new full time job created and maintained.
-For example: $1,250 x 25 new jobs x 5 years = $156,250 in tax credits.
+- Job Tax Credit Program: Qualified businesses in Gainesville-Hall County may qualify for this credit if they create at least 15 new jobs in a calendar year; Job Tax Credits of $1,750 each year for five years for each new full time job created and maintained.
+For example: $1,750 x 15 new jobs x 5 years = $131,250 in tax credits.

-- Port Job Tax Credit Bonus is a $1,250 per job bonus for businesses that already qualify for the job tax credits and have a 10% increase in Georgia Port traffic over the previous year.
+- Port Job Tax Credit Bonus: A $1,250 per job bonus for businesses that already qualify for the job tax credits and have a 10% increase in Georgia Port traffic over the previous year.

-- Quality Job Tax Credits Businesses qualify for this credit if they create a minimum of 50 new jobs that pay at least 110% of the county average (est. $20.25/hour).
-Credits are per job, per year, for up to 5 years based on an increasing scale system.
+- Quality Job Tax Credits: Businesses qualify for this credit if they create a minimum of 50 new jobs that pay at least 110% of the county average (est. $61,032 annually); credits are per job, per year, for up to 5 years based on an increasing scale system.

-- Retraining Tax Credits Direct investment for employee retraining for quality and productivity enhancements and certain software technologies may qualify for credits of 50% of the employer’s direct cost of up to $500 per employee.
+- Training Incentives: Direct investment for employee retraining for quality and productivity enhancements may qualify for credits of 50-90% of the employer’s direct cost of up to $1,200 per employee (Retraining Tax Credits & WIOA Incumbent Worker).

 - Additional credits are available for equipment, capital investments, retraining employees, childcare, and R&D.